-The TRCG Planning Meeting is a quadrennial gathering of the TRCG Members to discuss the new 4-year plan and priority areas of TRCG during 2022 - 2025/2026.
+The TRCG Planning Meeting is a quadrennial gathering of the TRCG Members to review the activities, and to discuss the new plan and priority areas of TRCG.

 6. Budget:

 Additional funding to support the participation of up to 8 invited speakers and about 9 TRCG Members (others will be supported by IWS budget) is estimated to be about USD 26,000.